iomedhealth/OMOPAnalyticsGuide/index.md

 specialized R packages designed for epidemiological research and healthcare data analysis.

+For a detailed overview of the platform, see the [Overview](docs/overview.md) document.

 The repository encompasses both the educational content delivery system and the underlying analytics infrastructure, providing a hands-on experience in conducting descriptive analyses, building patient cohorts, and performing